jtfeld/EloOptimized/cran-comments.md

 ## Test environments
-* local Windows 10 install, R 4.1.0
+* local Windows 10 install, R 4.4.0
-* ubuntu 16.04 (on travis-ci, github actions), R-release, R-oldbuild, R-devel.
+* ubuntu latest (on github actions), R-release, R-oldrel-1, R-devel.
-* macOS-latest (on github actions), R-release, R-4.0, R-devel.
+* macOS-latest (on github actions), release.
-* r-hub
-* win-builder (devel)

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTEs.

-There was 1 NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Joseph Feldblum <feldblum@umich.edu>'

-New submission

-Possibly mis-spelled words in DESCRIPTION:
-  Elo (2:18, 10:5)
-  Foerster (10:32)
-  al (10:51)
-  et (10:48)

-  These words are spelled correctly

 ## Resubmission
-This is a resubmission.
+This is a resubmission after package was removed from CRAN.
 In this version I have:

-* Changed the Description field so that it does not start with 'This package'.
+* updated the maintainer email address

 ## Reverse dependencies